dboissier/mongo4idea/README.md

 You can copy the result and paste in a text editor.

-If you use the Darcula Theme, then the results are dispayed as follow:
+If you use the Darcula Theme then the results are displayed as follow:

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea_darcula.png?raw=true)